Table of Contents

 24. Ubiquitous

-Omnipresent or existing everywhere
+Meaning: Omnipresent or existing everywhere

-Sentence: Apple is working to make Siri a little more ubiquitous, and to that end, is finally opening Siri up to third-party devices.
+Sentence: Apple is working to make Siri a little more ubiquitous and, to that end, is finally opening Siri up to third-party devices.

 25. Vicissitude

-An unwelcome or unpleasant change in circumstances or fortune
+Meaning: An unwelcome or unpleasant change in circumstances or fortune

 Sentence: He experienced several great social vicissitudes in his life.